 The maverick BOSETU SG expressed his discontentment to school administrators and blasted Ministry of Basic Education (MoBE) for moving in a snail pace to deal with abusive managers.
 “We have a few of such hot spot schools which the union has since brought to the attention the Ministry officials such as Maoka JSS, Artesia JSS, Dukwi Junior Secondary School etc,’’ said Rari.

 He noted that they are worried that the ministry become sluggish in taking action against such errant school administrators saying when action is taken the same bureaucrats are transferred.
-“This in our view is not is not a lasting solution to this challenge.
-We call upon Ministry of Basic Education to assist such school administrators with crush courses on institution administration,” he said.
+“This in our view is not is not a lasting solution.

 He said regarding Maoka the union wrote to the Office of the President (OP) complaining about the illtreatment of teachers, noting that sour relations between the parties has reached a boil.